 The Panmure House Prize is an annual award of US$75,000 supporting academic research that explores the relationship between long-term thinking and radical innovation.

-Administrated in partnership with FCLTGlobal, and supported by Baillie Gifford, the Panmure House Prize is open to academics from all disciplines, at any career stage, and from anywhere in the world, the Prize recognises scholars whose work has the potential to create meaningful, lasting impact — reflecting Adam Smith’s belief in evidence-based inquiry.
+Administrated in partnership with FCLTGlobal, and supported by Baillie Gifford, the Panmure House Prize is open to academics from all disciplines, at any career stage, and from anywhere in the world.
+The Prize recognises scholars whose work has the potential to create meaningful, lasting impact — reflecting Adam Smith’s belief in evidence-based inquiry.

 We actively encourage applications from researchers across the sciences, social sciences, humanities, arts, and interdisciplinary fields.
 You do not need to be an economist or work directly on Adam Smith to apply.